 Introduction / History

 Indonesia is the fourth most populous nation and continues to grow rapidly.
 It has one of the most ethnically diverse populations in the world, many of which are Muslim.
-The Toala are one of over 750 distinct people groups living there.
+The Toala are one of many hundreds of distinct people groups living there.
 The Indonesian islands act as vital sea routes between Asia, Europe, and Australia.
 They are also the principal link between the Pacific and Indian Oceans.

 The Toala live in eastern central region of Sulawesi (or Celebes), one of the major Indonesian islands.
 Sulawesi is a large, crab-shaped island that is generally mountainous and marked by volcanic cones.
 The Toala live near the valleys of the Poso, Laa, and Kalaena Rivers.